ric355/ultibowifi/README.md

 Latest changes cover the ability to automatically reconnect to the network if the connection is lost, plus the ability to have either blocking or non-blocking connection.
 The reconnect is always background (non-blocking).
-And Pi4 support of course.
+And Pi4 support and boot from SD support of course.

 I have now added some support for selecting a specific network via a combination of the SSID (the usual router name) and the BSSID (a MAC address).
 This enables a specific network